Skip to footer content

 The first approach to quickly and easily obtain all the PDF content as a string is shown in the code example that follows.

-# creating a PDF file object
+# Create a PDF file object from the file path

 pdf = PdfDocument.FromFile('F:\\PDF\\1.pdf')